Silbena/GibbsSampler/README.md

-# The Gibbs Sampler
-Written in Python NumPy.
+The Gibbs Sampler written in Python NumPy.